AadeshNavgire/learning/README.md

 Advantages - 1) Simple and easy to understand.
 The concept is straightforward and easy to implement.
 2) No training period- KNN is a lazy learner, meaning it doesn't explicitly learn a model from the training data.
 It simply memories the data and uses it for prediction.
 3) Versatile - Can be used for classification and regression.
 4) Non-parametric - Makes no assumption about the underlying data distribution.

 Limitation - 1) Computationally expansive - Calculating distance for all data points can be time consuming especially for large dataset.
 2) Sensitive to irrelevant feature - Including irrelevant feature can negatively impact performance feature selection is crucial.
 3) Curse of dimensionality - Performance can degrade in high dimensional space.

+### Global minima
+It is the absolute lowest point of a loss function, where a ML model achieves optimal performance.

+### Local minima
+A point where the function value is lower than all nearby points, but may not be the lowest overall.
+Global minima - The lowest point of the entire function across its entire domain.
+Local maxima - A point where the function value is higher than all nearby points but may not be the highest overall.
+Global maxima - The highest point of the entire function across its entire domain.
+In Optimization algorithms (gradient descent) often get stuck at local minima instead of reaching the global minimum, which is why initialization and learning rate matter.

+### Random forest
+Is a method that uses bagging with decision trees.
+It builds multiple decision trees on different subsets of the data and combines their prediction (by averaging) to improve accuracy and reduce overfitting.

+In simple language - Its like asking multiple experts for advice and taking the average of their opinions to make a decision.

+Working:- 1.
+Bootstrap aggregating - Random forest creates multiple subset of the original data through random sampling with replacement.
+2. Feature randomness - For each tree, a random subset of feature is selected to determine the best split at each node.
+3. Building - Each subset is used to build a decision tree, typically without pruning.
+4. Aggregation - The predictions from al the tree are combined to produce the final prediction.

+### AdaBoosting
+(Adaptive boosting)Adaboost combines multiple weak learners sequentially.
+Each new learner focus on correcting the error made by the previous once and weights are assigned to prioritize difficult.
+Example - 1) Start with an easy question.
+2) Focus on the questions the student got wrong in the next lesson.
+3) Repeat unit the student performs well on all questions.

+### Gradient boosting
+It builds model sequentially with each new model minimizing the residual error of the previous model.
+It uses gradient descent to optimize the loss function.
+Use gradient boosting where accuracy is critical and you have a moderate size dataset with complex patterns.

+### XGBoost
+Extreme Gradient boosting - XGBoost is an optimized implementation of the gradient boosting algorithm designed to be fast efficient and scalable.

+### Gradient descent
+Is an optimization algorithm used to minimize a function by iteratively moving in the direction of the steepest descent as defined by the negative of the gradient.
+ It is use to find out the best solution or optimal parameter of a model.
+Its a concept of a global minima where loss is minimum.
+Learning rate is the steps to find out the global minima.
+Example - You are standing at the top of the hill.
+You want to reach the lowest point (global minimum).
+So, you will take small steps, step by step, to reach the lowest point (learning rate).
+This entire process is called Gradient Descent.

+Batch Gradient descent - It uses all data points to compute the gradient before updating the model.
+It accurate gradients.
+It can be slow and computationally expensive for large dataset.
+Stochastic Gradient descent(SGD) - It uses one data point a time to compute and update the gradient.
+It is faster for larger dataset, required less memory but noisy updates can make convergence slower or cause oscillations.